 If you are going to be claiming benefits for unemployment and are interested in learning more about Arizona unemployment benefit claims, read the sections below.

-Applying for Federal Unemployment Benefits in Arizona
+How to Apply for Federal Unemployment Benefits in Arizona

 Applying for Arizona federal unemployment benefits can be done in three different ways.
 You can apply by filling out an unemployment benefits claim online; you can call the toll-free number and speak to a representative, or you can go directly to the Arizona claims department in person in order to submit a UI application.